open-eid/CDOC2/cdoc2-system-docs/README.md

 # Generation toolchain

+It is possible to build the documentation using Python utilities `mike` and `mkdocs`. `mike` is used for creating persistent versions of the documentation which will not be changed once the documentation has changed.
+Those versions are created under a special `gh-pages` branch.

 1. Visual Studio Code (<https://code.visualstudio.com>)
 2. Python with [`pip` package manager](<https://packaging.python.org/en/latest/tutorials/installing-packages/#ensure-you-can-run-pip-from-the-command-line>)
 3. Install smaller Python packages and other requirements: